ksbritt/simple-angular2-datepicker/README.md

 1. Min and Max date which specify the date range for the date picker.
 2. Days of the week to disable (Eg - To disable Sun & Sat specify 0 & 6 in the array input).
 3. Give date input in the textfield to select a specific date by default when the datepicker is opened.
+4. Highlights current day.
+5. Select time in 15 minute increments with arrows or set a specific time by typing in spinner input fields.

 # Pre-requisites
 Instal Node.js, npm and git